-A lot of the time the sole reason we put things off is because we don’t know what’s coming next.
+A lot of the time the sole reason we put things off is that we don’t know what’s coming next.

-We know whats coming and we’re not thrilled about it
+We know what is coming and we’re not thrilled about it

 This is what it feels like when you have to break up with someone because the relationship is not working.

 You know it’s going to suck, you know they are going to be hurt.
 You know they will feel terrible.
 If you love them but the relationship is not working out, you know you will feel terrible as well.

 You also know that despite all that – it has to be done.

 People often put this off as long as they possibly can because it’s going to be awful.
 Look at it this way though, the time you keep putting it off, could be time for everyone to cry their tears and start the healing process.
 Some people wait years to end something they know is not working.
 In the meantime, you are wasting time (and everyone’s chance of meeting someone more suitable).

 There’s no doubt that making those big decisions and doing important tasks can be daunting.